GoogleCloudPlatform/community/tutorials/pci-tokenizer/index.md

 1. Update components:

         gcloud components update

 1. Run the following commands to check out the project code and move into your working directory:

         git clone https://github.com/GoogleCloudPlatform/community gcp-community
         cd gcp-community/tutorials/pci-tokenizer

-# Create a wrapped encryption key (optional)
+## Create a wrapped encryption key for DLP tokenization

-Create a data encryption key (DEK) and then wrap it in an additional layer of encryption called the *key encryption key (KEK)*.
+If you intend to use DLP tokenization, you will be supplying your own data encryption key (DEK).
+In this step, you create a data encryption key (DEK) and then wrap it in an additional layer of encryption called the *key encryption key (KEK)*.
 Note that the KEK is fully managed by [KMS](https://console.cloud.google.com/security/kms) and never leaves the service.
-This step is optional for testing but should be a prerequisite for production environments.
+Key wrapping is technically optional for testing DLP tokenization but should be a security requirement for production environments.

 1. [Create a KMS keyring](https://console.cloud.google.com/security/kms).
 Note the keyring name and location ("global" is recommended).

 1. Create a key for that ring.
 Note the key name.